humdrum-tools/humdrum-documentation/tool/synco/index.md

 ## EXAMPLES ##

-The following two examples illustrate the use of **synco.** In both examples, the left-most spines represent the input, and the right-most spine (labelled <span class="rep">synco</span>) represents the corresponding output.
+The following two examples illustrate the use of <span class="tool">synco</span>.
+In both examples, the left-most spines represent the input, and the right-most spine (labelled <span class="rep">synco</span>) represents the corresponding output.